Approximate Message Passing for Quantum State Tomography: Numerical results

 \subsection{Software methods}

-We run all simulations in Python.
+We run all simulations in Python using a high-performance cluster.
 For a given number of observables $M$, we randomly sample $M$ observables from $\mathcal{P}_n$ (the set of all $n$-qubit Pauli strings) without replacement.
 We simulate shot data for each Pauli observable $P_k$ by calculating its exact expectation value and then sampling $y_k$ from the corresponding binomial distribution.
 That is,

-where $\mathcal{B}(N, p_k)$ is the binomial distribution with parameters $N$ and $p_k$.
+where we used Eq.~\eqref{eq:fk} and $\mathcal{B}(N, p_k)$ is the binomial distribution with parameters $N$ and $p_k$.
 We also consider the case where $N \rightarrow \infty$, i.e., ``infinite shots," which we implement by setting $y_k = 2p_k - 1$.
 (Recall that $y_k$ is equal to the true expectation value $\Tr [P_k \rho^*]$ plus shot noise, and thus in the limit of infinite shots, the shot noise vanishes.)